 Adventure strips like Prince Valiant often used well-designed logos based on type, like this one in the style of Old English Blackletter.
 So these were some of the influences on the logos of DC’s early comics, along with pulp magazine logos, up-scale magazine logos, and movie logos of the time, no doubt.

 While sales of NEW FUN were disappointing, the Major pressed on, issuing a second title in December of 1935.
-NEW COMICS was smaller, closer to the size of other Golden Age comics, and the first six issues had newsprint covers rather than using cover stock.
+NEW COMICS was smaller, close to the size of other Golden Age comics, and the first six issues had newsprint covers rather than using cover stock.
 I suspect there was color inside, too.

 There’s no way to be sure, but the logo on this one looks to me like it was drawn on the art.
 One clue is the way the logo crops off on the sides.
 If it was done separately and pasted on, I think that sizing error would have been fixed.
 Plus, it just has a similar feel to the cover art by Vin Sullivan, in a style somewhere between cartoony and type-traced.
 The letterforms mimic sans-serif type, and appear to have been drawn with a straight-edge and oval templates, but they retain the slightly uneven look of the cartoony approach.
 The slant on the left leg of the N is the most obvious example of that.
 And notice there seems to be some extra space between the C and the S, something we’ll come back to below.
 In general, this cover is much more of a comics cover: a single image with a large logo at the top, and some poorly-lettered cover copy below, probably also by Sullivan.
 Inside, the comics form was also evolving, with some stories extending to four pages.